popduke/bifromq/README.md

 ## Discussion

-Join our Discord or WeChat group if you are interested in our work.
+Join our Discord if you are interested in our work.

 ### Discord

 <a href="https://discord.gg/Pfs3QRadRB"><img src="https://img.shields.io/discord/1115542029531885599?logo=discord&logoColor=white" alt="BifroMQ Discord server" /></a>

-### WeChat group

-[Email](mailto:hello@bifromq.io) us your WeChat ID, along with more information on why BifroMQ has caught your attention (we'd love to hear about it), and we will invite you to join our group as soon as possible.

 ## ASF Incubator disclaimer